What are your chances of acceptance?

 After the Interview

 Although not interview-specific, don’t forget to get the interviewer’s contact information to follow up with a thank-you email after the virtual interview.
-Make sure that thank-you notes are written and sent shortly after the interview, and are specific to the interviewer.
+Make sure that thank-you notes are written and sent shortly after the interview (ideally within 24 hours), and are specific to the interviewer.

-While our free chancing engine can’t account for how you fared on your virtual college interview, it does factor in key metrics like your GPA, test scores, and extracurriculars to predict your chances of acceptance at over 500 colleges across the U.S. We’ll also let you know how you stack up against other applicants and how you can improve your profile.
-Sign up for your free CollegeVine account today to get started!
+CollegeVine’s free chancing engine can’t account for how you fared on your virtual college interview, but it does factor in key metrics like your GPA, test scores, and extracurriculars to predict your chances of acceptance at over 1,600 colleges across the U.S. While your interview can give you a small boost, usually it isn’t a determining factor for admissions officers, so the chancing engine can give you a strong sense of where you stand as you wait for those acceptance letters to start rolling in!

 Short Bio